techpubswriter/lisk-docs/start/start.md

 # Lisk Documentation

 To onboard you efficiently, we’ve updated our documentation to reflect the most common actions that developers take on our site.
-Now you can easily find the information that is most relevant based on what you want to learn.
+Now, you can easily find the information that is most relevant based on what you want to learn.

 [What is Lisk?](https://lisk.io/documentation/lisk-protocol) Our vision at Lisk is to empower individuals to create a more decentralized, efficient and transparent global economy.
 All of this isn't possible without your help.